ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 For our purposes, if you aren't familiar with them, regular expressions let you (among many other things) implement conditional pattern matching in snippet triggers.
 You could use a regular expression trigger, for example, to do something like "make `_` expand to a subscript snippet like `_{$1}$0`, but only if the `_` trigger immediately follows an alphanumeric character".

-A formal explanation of regular expressions falls beyond the scope of this work, and I offer the examples below in a "cookbook" style in the hope that you can adapt the ideas to your own use cases.
+A formal explanation of regular expressions falls beyond the scope of this article, and I offer the examples below in a "cookbook" style in the hope that you can adapt the ideas to your own use cases.
 Regex tutorials abound on the internet; if you need a place to start, I recommend [Corey Schafer's tutorial on YouTube](https://www.youtube.com/watch?v=sa-TUpSx1JA).

 1. This class of triggers suppresses expansion following alphanumeric text and permits expansion after blank space, punctuation marks, braces and other delimiters, etc...